 Public support for the housing needs of low-income households comes mainly in the form of HUD’s “section 8” vouchers, which subsidize the market rent of private sector landlords for 2.2 million households.
 Also, 1.1 million households are in rent-subsidized public housing units.

 HUD spent $20 billion in 2018 on Section 8 vouchers for 2.2 million households—an average subsidy per household of $9,081 per year or $757 per month.
-We can use fewer public dollars to serve low-income households far better, as I will show.
+As I will show, we can use fewer public dollars to serve low-income households far better.

 Motivating the public funds transfer to Section 8 have been press reports on the public housing that fails to provide a safe and well-maintained environment.
 The reports have created the common misperception that public housing is necessarily dysfunctional.
-Although underfunding has caused many public housing projects to be poorly maintained, and they are often is located in poor quality neighborhoods with a lack of resources and services, most of the 1.1 million households are satisfied with their public housing apartment.
-Nearly all the nation’s more than 3,000 public housing authorities have waiting lists.
+Although underfunding has caused many public housing projects to be poorly maintained, and many are located in poor-quality neighborhoods with a lack of resources and services, most of the 1.1 million households are satisfied with their public housing apartment.
+Nearly all of the nation’s more than 3,000 public housing authorities have waiting lists.

-Public housing requires fewer public dollars than subsidized private sector housing, so it can be offered to low-income households at a lower cost, and it can be well-located and maintained.
+Public housing requires fewer public dollars than subsidized private-sector housing, so it can be offered to low-income households at a lower cost and be well-located and maintained.
 Public housing also offers residents greater permanency.
 And it can give the public, including residents, more ability to know and influence relevant policy decisions, such as what is a fair rent, when and how repairs or building alterations should be performed, and how to deal with residents’ financial or behavioral problems.

 The most impressive demonstration that public housing can work well on a large scale and even significantly contribute to a nation’s prosperity is in Singapore.
-Anyone who sees public housing there has any myth they might hold dispelled that it is necessarily decrepit and crime-ridden.
-80% of Singaporeans live in a government-built apartment, and the city commonly scores among the highest in livability rankings.
+Anyone who believes the myth that public housing is necessarily decrepit and crime-ridden will have it dispelled if they see public housing there.
+80% of Singaporeans live in government-built apartments, and the city commonly scores among the highest in livability rankings.
 Its $64,581 GDP per capita is 3.1% higher than the United States.
 These conditions are particularly impressive because prospects for Singapore’s survival were dim when it became independent in August 1965.
 A well-managed public sector, including public housing, helped create the conditions for its 56 times GDP per capita rise from $428 in 1960 to $64,581 in 2018.